-Years ago I was making an Emeril Lagasse recipe, which one I don’t remember, and I put together what he calls Essence or Bayou Blast.
+Years ago we were making an Emeril Lagasse recipe that called for what he calls Essence or Bayou Blast.

-I’ve adapted his spice mix recipe, leaving out the heat, and I add it to a lot of my dishes – stews, meatloaf, sauces, soups.
-It always makes many dishes taste just a little bit better.
+I’ve adapted his spice mix recipe, leaving out the a bit of the heat, and I add it to a lot of my dishes – stews, meatloaf, sauces, soups.
+It makes so many dishes taste just a little bit better.

-I was trying to figure out what to call it, giving credit to Emeril and my assistant Cadhla said I should simply call it Marilyn’s Essence.
+I was trying to figure out what to call it, giving credit to Emeril.
+My assistant Cadhla said I should simply call it Marilyn’s Essence.
 So here it is.
-No kick or blast in this mix.
-Just deliciousness.

-I will often double or even quadruple this recipe and keep it on hand ready for whatever I feel like adding it to.
+I will often double or even quadruple this recipe and keep it on hand, ready for whatever I feel like adding it to.
+Enjoy!